AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/samsungpay-with-adguard-in-south-korea.md

 A number of users have encountered an issue where Samsung Pay does not work while AdGuard is running.
 This issue occurs almost exclusively on devices registered in South Korea.

-at is causing this issue?
-Sometimes Samsung Pay does not work on devices with VPN services running, and AdGuard is one of these apps.
-By default, AdGuard uses local VPN to filter traffic.
+What is causing this issue?
+Sometimes Samsung Pay does not work on devices with VPN services running, and AdGuard is one of these applications.
+By default, AdGuard uses Local VPN to filter traffic.
 As a result, users had to disable AdGuard when making payments with Samsung Pay.
 This can now be avoided with the new **Detect Samsung Pay** feature.
-With this option enabled, the AdGuard app will be paused when the user opens the Samsung Pay app and resumed when the app is closed.
+When this option is enabled, the AdGuard app is paused whenever the user opens the Samsung Pay app and resumes when the app is closed.

 To enable **Detect Samsung Pay**, follow these steps:

-1) Go to **Settings** → **General** → **Advanced**→ **Low-level settings**
+1. Go to **Settings** → **General** → **Advanced**→ **Low-level settings**

-2) Scroll to **Detect Samsung Pay** and move the slider to the right
+2. Scroll to **Detect Samsung Pay** and move the slider to the right

-3) Tap **Allow permissions** and give AdGuard permission to collect your data
+3. Tap **Allow permissions** and give AdGuard permission to collect your data

 > We don't collect any personal data, we just need statistics about how Samsung Pay is working to make the **Detect Samsung Pay** feature work.